austin-mroz/SMORES/docs/source/index.rst

   import smores

-and then you load a molecule & calculate the steric parameters
+and then you load a molecule and calculate the steric parameters

 .. testcode:: quickstart